 Jim encountered both Union and Rebel soldiers

-During his waning years, Jim told his story about running away to join the Rebel army at age 13 after Union soldiers stopped at his home and took a military belt given to him by a Rebel soldier.
-None would accept him.
+During his waning years, Jim told his story about running away to join the Rebel army at age 13 after Union soldiers stopped at his home and took a gun given to him by a Rebel soldier, a family member.

 The intruders at the Slider homestead were likely one of the regions non-commissioned, blood-letting marauder groups.